 The Communications center is manned 24 hours a day, every day.
 The communications center is responsible for taking telephone requests for service, dispatching officers, and monitoring alarm and video systems.
-All personnel may be reached at the University Police Department by calling 388-8222 (non-emergencies), or 8-911 (emergencies).
+All personnel may be reached at the University Police Department by calling 864-388-8222 (non-emergencies), or 864-388-8911 from a cellular phone (emergencies).
 You can also come by our office in the Genesis Hall across from Chipley Hall.